Njmcq/iCloud-Control/README.md

 ## Known Issues
 ### Disappearing Finder Extension
-**Issue:** Finder extensions icon may disappear after repeated use.
+**Issue:** iCloud Control Finder extension may crash under excessive-load, or due to bugs

 **Workaround:**
 Relaunch both iCloud Control and the Finder, and re-add the extension to the Finder toolbar.
 If this does not work, also try the following: open System Preferences > Extensions, and disable iCloud Control from the Added Extensions or Finder Extensions categories.
-Then open the Apple menu () > Force Quit (Command-Option-Escape) and relaunch the Finder.
-Then re-enable iCloud Control from System Preferences.
+Then open the Apple menu () > Force Quit (Command-Option-Escape) and relaunch both the Finder and iCloud Control.
+Then re-enable iCloud Control from System Preferences, and reopen both the app and the Finder.

 **Resolution:** To be addressed in release 1.3.0.5